dasanirban834/aws-bootcamp-cruddur-2023/journal/week0.md

 # **IAM User and Roles**:
 Initially during aws account setup, we do activities as a root user, then we have to ensure that we create IAM users with Administrator priviledge for further activity and do not use root user anymore.
 Also, setup MFA for a root user to enhance additional layer of security. please follow below steps to create IAM users -->
-- Open IAm console and create IAM user.
+- Open IAM console and create IAM user.
 - Create group for categorization.
 - Create a role with required admin priviledges.
 - Attach the role to that partiular user.